YTread Logo

 this

-Nic is calm and stealthy, like a ninja warrior. -Where this Nic is an exaggerated screaming psycho who doesn't really exist. -That's high praise. -I just, uh, need to clear this up.
+Nic is calm and stealthy, like a ninja warrior. -Where this Nic is a psychopath who screams exaggeratedly and who in reality simply does not exist. -That's great praise. -I just... need to clarify this.

 this day in snl history get in the cage with nicolas cage